 The Court created affidavit templates for parties to use while reporting their financial situation.
 It also defined deadlines to prevent delays: the respondent must file their disclosure within four weeks, and the concerned court must rule on interim maintenance within four to six months.

-The Court admitted that there was no one-size-fits-all method for calculating the amount of maintenance.
+The Court admitted that there was no set method for calculating the amount of maintenance.
 It should balance the applicant spouse's interests with the respondent spouse's financial capability.
 The Court, on the other hand, outlined considerations to consider when determining the amount of maintenance to be paid.
 The following items were included on the list:

 In the past, courts have used a number of measures to determine when maintenance should be paid to the claimant, including the date the claim was filed, the date of the court order, and the date the respondent received the notice.